boydmeredith/jbreda_kilosort/README.md

 - takes paths outlined above, cds into config_path, loads matlab and then passes information into `main_kilosort_forcluster_wrapper.m` along with the sorting start time
   - start time currently set to 500 seconds to skip noisy file start that gets 0 out in preprocessing
 - wrapper fx adds all the necessary paths and then passes information into `main_kilsort_fx_cluster`
-- main_fx is adapted from `main_kilosort`.
-It takes directory with .bin file, directory with config information and start_time as arguments and then runs kilosort2
+- main_fx is adapted from `main_kilosort.m` from [Kilosort repo](https://github.com/MouseLand/Kilosort2/blob/master/main_kilosort.m).
+It takes directory with .bin file, directory with config information and start_time as arguments and then runs Kilosort2
 - **returns** in `input_path` outputs for [Phy Template GUI](https://github.com/cortex-lab/phy) are generated

-optional: git add, commit, push here to document jobid & file sorted
+optional: git add, commit, push here to document jobid & file(s) sorted

-**10.** Move sorted files back to spock/jukebox for manual sorting
+**12.** Move sorted files back to spock/jukebox for manual sorting in Phy
 ```
 tmux new -s DescriptiveSessionName
 scp -r yourid@tigergpu.princeton.edu:/input_path yourid@spock.princeton.edu:/jukebox/whereyoustore/storedfiles
 ```

 -----------------------
-### Local step by step:

-#### Prepare for Kilosort
+# Analysis Local

+## Pre-processing

+#### .rec, .dat --> .mda

 Steps modified from [here](https://brodylabwiki.princeton.edu/wiki/index.php?title=Internal:Wireless_Ephys_Instructions).
 1-2 only needed for first time use